Outreach and Online to You

 All school and community center programs are free thanks to a grant from the Jacob G. Schmidlapp Trusts, Fifth Third Bank, Trustee.
 This includes outreach to you, admission on field trips, and buses.
 Schedule Today

-Evening Star Parties - Other groups wanting to see into space for yourself?
+Evening Star Parties - These in-person programs are temporarily canceled due to COVID-19.
+But we hope to make them available in 2021.
+Want to see into space for yourself?
 We can bring portable telescopes to your location for nighttime viewing programs.
 You can take a close-up look at the Moon, planets, stars and more!

 $150 small group (less than 40 people and one staff member)